keleshev/keleshev.com/pretty-printing-in-ocaml-a-format-primer.md

 ## Compacting "b" box

-The "b" box is very similar to "hov", except for one detail.
+The "b" box is very similar to "hov", except for one detail…

 <!--
 let pp_list pp_item ppf list =